Incoterms 2010

 DAP

-“Delivered at Place” means that the seller delivers when the goods are placed at the disposal of the buyer on the arriving means of transport ready for unloading at the named place of destination.
-The seller bears all risks involved in bringing the goods to the named place.
-Import customs clearance in the country of destination are transferred to the buyer.
-The unloading costs at final destination have to be borne by buyer.
-Instead they are charged to the seller if included in the contract of transport, from him stipulated to his expenses.
+The seller delivers by placing the goods at the buyer’s disposal on the arriving means of transport, ready for unloading at the agreed destination.
+The seller bears all risks related to transporting the goods to the agreed place.
+Import customs clearance is the buyer’s responsibility.
+Unloading costs are borne by the buyer, unless they are included in the transport contract arranged and paid for by the seller.

 DDP